yaricom/goNEAT/README.md

 ```

 The winner solution can be found approximately within 13 generation with nearly doubled complexity of resulting genome
 compared to the seed genome.
-The seed genome has eight nodes where node [1-6] is sensors for x, x', θ1, θ1', θ2, and θ2'
+The seed genome has eight nodes where nodes #1-6 is sensors for x, x', θ1, θ1', θ2, and θ2'
-correspondingly, node [7] is a bias, and node [8] is an output signaling what action should be applied at each time step.
+correspondingly, node #7 is a bias, and node #8 is an output signaling what action should be applied at each time step.

 #### 3.2.
 The double pole-balancing Non-Markovian experiment (without velocity information)